mlange-42/git-graph/README.md

 **Get help**

-For the full CLI help, use:
+For the full CLI help describing all options, use:

 ```
 git-graph -h
+git-graph --help
 ```

 ## Custom branching models